His Holiness Catholicos Paulose II Falls Asleep in Christ

 Our congregation was started under the leadership of Rev. Fr.
 Babu K. Mathew in 1984.
-The first worship services were held at the Reformed Church on Clinton Ave in Bergenfield, NJ.
+The first worship services were held at the Reformed Church located at Clinton Ave in Bergenfield, NJ.

 We purchased our own Church building at 52 E. Johnson Ave, Bergenfield NJ.
 Subsequently in 2007, we purchasedRead More